ysumit52/Express-Typescript-Docker-K8/README.md

 # AWS EKS Deployment

-Create an EKS cluster and deploy 2048 game into that cluster
+Create an EKS cluster and deploy application into that cluster
 ==================================================

 Task 1: Create an EKS cluster